 Family meetings will be scheduled in a flexible format (ex: different days and times) and when necessary, meetings will be duplicated at different times/days allowing for maximum family and community participation.
 Family meeting information will also be available (upon request) to those families unable to participate during face-to-face meetings as well as phone and email follow up.
-Coordinating with feeders school to avoid scheduling conflicts.
 Additional strategies will be applied as the need arises on a case-by-case need.

-Spanish translators will be available for Spanish speaking parents upon formal request or informally through our bi-lingual staff members and other parents.
+Spanish translators will be available for Spanish speaking parents upon formal request or informally through our bi-lingual staff members.